replicate/replicate-swift/README.md

 receive images as inputs.
 To pass a file as an input,
-read the contents of the file into a `Data` object, and use the `uriEncoded(mimeType:) helper method to create a URI-encoded string.
+read the contents of the file into a `Data` object, and use the `uriEncoded(mimeType:)` helper method to create a URI-encoded string.
+If you don't use the built-in file handler but want to pass a file handle directly, you'll need to create a base64 encoded data URL of the file input.

 ```swift
 let model = try await replicate.getModel("tencentarc/gfpgan")